-Hikone Castle is an Edo period castle in Shiga Prefecture.
+Hikone Castle is an Edo-period castle in Shiga Prefecture.
 It’s one of only 12 castles in Japan where the main keep is still standing and one of only 4 that are listed as National Treasures.
-On a previous trip to Japan we visited Himeji Castle during sakura time and my fascination with Japanese castles and their history began.
-On this winter trip we decided to make the day trip north from Kyoto to see Hikone Castle.
+We visited Himeji Castle during Sakura time on a previous trip to Japan and that’s where my fascination with Japanese castles and their history began.
+On this winter trip, we decided to make a day trip north from Kyoto to see Hikone Castle.

-The castle keep (Tenshu) is the Lords inner palace.
-The finish and style seems very similar to what we saw at Himeji Castle and other original castles in Japan.
-The stairs inside are incredibly steep when you consider that the average persons height historically was shorter than it is today and traditional dress of the time wasn’t necessarily tailored for easy movement.
+The castle keep (Tenshu) is the Lord’s inner palace.
+The finish and style seem very similar to what we saw at Himeji Castle and other original castles in Japan.
+The stairs inside are incredibly steep when you consider that the average person’s height historically was shorter than it is today and the traditional dress of the time wasn’t necessarily tailored for easy movement.

 History of Hikone Castle

 The two statues below show Li Naomasa, one of the 4 guardians of Tokugawa on horseback.
-He famously outfitted his troops in red armour earning them the name the red devils.
+He famously outfitted his troops in red armour earning them the name the Red Devils.
 This statue is outside the train station.
-The second statues is of Li Naosuke, also of the Li clan, who rose to become Chief Minister of the Tokugawa Shogunate in 1858.
+The second statue is of Li Naosuke, also of the Li clan, who rose to become Chief Minister of the Tokugawa Shogunate in 1858.
 He helped open Japan to the outside world but his role was cut short when he was assassinated outside Edo Castle in 1860 by Mito loyalists.
 This statue is within the castle gardens.

 Getting to Hikone Castle, fees & facilities

 We travelled by Shinkansen and local train, all of which were covered by the Japan Rail Pass.
 If you aren’t using the pass there are cheaper options using only local trains which will take a little longer.